radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-properties.md

 ## Operations Redirection

-In certain deployment scenarios, RadiantOne Universal Directory stores should not process all types of operations.
+In certain deployment scenarios, RadiantOne Directory stores should not process all types of operations.
 By default, RadiantOne directs all operations to the local store.
 However, in certain circumstances (e.g. deployments across multiple sites/data centers) you may want to direct write and/or bind operations to another RadiantOne server.
 For details on redirections, please see the [RadiantOne System Administration Guide](/documentation/sys-admin-guide-rebuild/01-introduction).